UjvalMadhu/Projects-in-C/README.md

 ## Intro to C

 *C*  was orginally created by Dennis M. Ritchie for moving the kernal code from assembly language to a high level language and other applications in the UNIX operating system at Bell Labs in 1972.
-C succeeded the programming Language B (derived from BPCL systems programming Language) developed by Ken Thompson and Dennis Ritchie.
+C succeeded the programming Language B (derived from BCPL systems programming Language) developed by Ken Thompson and Dennis Ritchie.
 A large number of the modern programming languages are influenced by C in terms of syntax formation.

 * C is widely used for systems programming in building operating systems and applications software for various computer architectures that range from Supercomputers and PLCs to   embedded systems.
 * C is a very good mid level programming language, meaning it has sufficient features of a high level language and can also be easily complied to low level assembly language for almost all the architectures present.
 The ease of compiling makes C very portable and ideal for cross-platform programming, this also allows C to be used for making compilers , libraries and interpreters of other languages.